The Beat Beginner

 These silicone pads just feel slightly different when you strike them.
 Some drummers prefer them, while others prefer the mesh pads.
 I personally can’t feel too much of a difference between the two, though.

-If you want a good Yamaha e-kit, you’ll need to look at the DTX6, DTX8, and DTX10 lines.
+If you want a good Yamaha e-kit, you’ll need to look at the DTX6 (in Europe), DTX8 (in Europe), and DTX10 (in Europe) lines.

 The thing I love most about Yamaha’s e-kits is the DTX-PRO module.
 You get this module with every kit.
 However, the DTX10 has an un-upgraded version.